andy660/andy660.github.io/about.md

+---
+title: About
+permalink: /about/
+layout: page
+comments: false
+---
 Hi there，Welcome to my website👏.

+## about me

-I am a freelance fashion writer living in Beijing, with over 10 years of experience in fashion industry as a former journalist.
-Now I am involved in fashion communication and brand promotion.
+I am a freelance fashion writer based in Beijing, with over a decade of experience in the fashion industry as a former journalist.
+Currently, I am working as a project manager, with a focus on fashion communication and brand promotion.

-I like to read, write and talk about books, movies, coffee, among other things, also I am an Amateur classical guitar player.

-My personal blog at [***blog.2cweekly.com***](https://blog.2cweekly.com), I use this platform to document fragmented thoughts from my weekly work and study, periodically organizing them.
-Additionally, I document life’s fascinating occurrences, share personal interests and hobbies along the way through my blog-life column.

-- [***WEEKLY***](https://blog.2cweekly.com/category/fashion/) - An elegant blogzine that captures the fashion industry updates I delve into every week, presented in the form of a weekly magazine.
-- [***Fashion Communication***](https://blog.2cweekly.com/category/fashion-communication/) -  A column dedicated to sharing fashion communication skills and knowledge.
-- [***BLOG***](https://blog.2cweekly.com/category/bloglife/) - Where I frequently express my thoughts and share interesting experiences from my life.
+Beyond fashion, I am an avid reader, writer, and cinephile, engaging in stimulating discussions about books, movies, music, and coffee.
+I also cultivate my passion for music as an amateur classical guitarist, deeply inspired by the artistry of Xuefei Yang.

+## about 2Cweekly

+[2Cweekly](https://2cweekly.com) is an independent fashion blog that delves into the dynamic world of China's fashion industry.
+We deliver real-time updates, insightful analysis, and thought-provoking commentary.

+Apart from fashion, I share my weekly thoughts and observations, along with personal interests and hobbies, in my blog-life column.
+This section is presented in Chinese, inspired by the format of a [WEEKLY](https://blog.2cweekly.com/category/fashion/) magazine.

+## contact✨

+As a passionate fashion freelance writer, I'm eager to contribute my expertise to your publications.
+If you're seeking the latest news or analysis on China's fashion industry, I'd be thrilled to collaborate with you.

-Want to say hello?
-Feel free to [Drop me an email.](mailto:andytaweekly@gmail.com)
+I'm always open to feedback on my blog.
+Please feel free to [Drop me an email.](mailto:andytaweekly@gmail.com)